 By our standard, Aquacultured Live Rock is not ready until it has about 75% coverage (time of harvest) by some sort of coralline algae or other durable, reef friendly, encrusting invertebrate.
 A few pieces of rocks will have some sort of live coral growing on them, usually some sort of Porites, Siderastrea, or Millipora but it has been rather uncommon.
 Green macro algae such as Halimida are also common, as are a wide variety of brown fleshy algae.
 Compared to most other live rock harvested in the Gulf of Mexico, our live rock is 100 % Aptasia free.
-This rock is completely different from Gulf of Mexico rock as far as the biodiversity goes.
+This live rock for sale is completely different from Gulf of Mexico rock as far as the biodiversity goes.
 We have a wide variety of coraline algae which comes in different kind of colors like purple, pink to orange.
 Currently our coraline algae on the rock seems to be more purple.
-Our live rock goes through cycles throughout the year which means sometimes with we have a bit more macro algae and sometimes hardly anything.
+Our live rock for sale goes through cycles throughout the year which means sometimes with we have a bit more macro algae and sometimes hardly anything.
 We don’t guarantee live arrival of hitchhikers.

 We want to provide high quality and we only collect live rock when it is sold.
 We do keep some in stock but sometimes it assures that you get best biodiversity.
 We brush of the brown fleshy algaes of the rock during collection as it doesn’t do well in shipping.